 A GRSP is similar to an individual registered retirement savings plan (RRSP), but with the added advantage of allowing employees to have savings deducted straight from their paycheques into a range of preselected investments, often with a match from the employer.

-Unlike with a true pension fund, the plan’s administration is outsourced it to an insurance company or brokerage instead of being handled by your employer.
+Unlike with a true pension fund, the plan’s administration is outsourced to an insurance company or brokerage instead of being handled by your employer.
 In this way, GRSPs are different from RPPs, which are employee pension plans that may be managed by the employer alone or may include employee contributions.

 How does a GRSP work?

 Sometimes referred to as a Group Registered Retirement Savings Plan or group RRSP, a GRSP works almost identically to an individual RRSP, and all the standard RRSP rules apply.
-The main differences are that you’re able to enjoy the tax savings on contributions immediately (yay!), you may get extra money from your employer without having to work for it (yay!), and you have limited investment options (boo!).
+The main differences are that you’re able to enjoy the tax savings on contributions immediately (yay!), you may get extra money from your employer without having to work for it (yay!), and you might have limited investment options (boo!).

-Your employer may choose to match a certain percentage of your salary, usually between 3% and 6%.
-Matching plans require you to be putting in money to get it matched.
-Other plans, described as “non-matching,” will have the employer contribute a set amount whether or not you contribute.
+Other plans, described as “non-matching,” means you can still contribute, but your employer won’t contribute anything on your behalf.
 Employer deposits are considered part of your salary, so you’ll have to pay tax on them, but once the money is in your GRSP, it’s tax-sheltered like the rest of your funds.

 You can borrow money from yourself for the Home Buyer’s Plan and the Lifelong Learning Plan, but are otherwise expected to leave the money in until retirement.
 If you choose to withdraw money prior to retirement, the Canada Revenue Agency (CRA) will withhold up to 30% of the tax bill, payable immediately, and then charge you the rest of the tax owed in April.